Karen Hallberg

-Karen Astrid Hallberg (born May 10, 1964) is an Argentine professor of physics at the Balseiro Institute.
-She is Research Director at the Bariloche Atomic Centre and a 2019 L'Oreal-UNESCO Award for Women in Science Laureate.
+Karen Astrid Hallberg (born May 10, 1964) is an Argentine scientist and professor of physics at the Balseiro Institute. and at the Bariloche Atomic Centre.
+She is the secretary general of the Pugwash Conferences on Science and World Affairs.
+She was awarded the 2019 International L'Oreal-UNESCO Award for Women in Science Prize for Latin America.

 Early life and education

 Hallberg was born in Rosario, Argentina.
-Her father, Ronaldo Hallberg, worked in a mining company.
-She moved to San Salvador de Jujuy, where she attended the Colegio Nacional de Jujuy.
-She was known as “señorita por qué” ('Miss why'), and started an all-girls science club.
+When she was two years old she moved with her family to San Salvador de Jujuy, where she received public education at the Belgrano School, the Escuela Normal and the Colegio Nacional de Jujuy.
+She was known as "señorita por qué" ('Miss why'), and started an all-girls science club.
 As a teenager Hallberg was a competitive tennis player.

 She began her studies in electronic engineering at the National University of Rosario.
 Hallberg earned a scholarship of the National Atomic Energy Commission to study at the Instituto Balseiro, National University of Cuyo, where she earned a degree in physics.
 She worked alongside Francisco de la Cruz on the emerging field of superconductivity.
 After completing her graduate degree, she started a doctorate in physics at the Balseiro Institute under the supervision of Dr. Carlos Balseiro.
 For her doctoral studies Hallberg worked on computational models of quantum materials that demonstrate low dimensional magnetism and superconductivity.
 When Hallberg arrived at the Bariloche Atomic Centre only 8% of the students were women.